bbbutterwell/books/wkuf_ch09.md

 "Maeve -"

 "I want to be alone."
-Maeve hears Normand coming up the front porch outside.
+Maeve hears her uncle coming up the front porch outside.
 It sounds like he's carrying a hundred grocery bags.
 She hopes he brought Ketchup chips.

 Claudette leaves the door a bit open, and pulls up a chair, next to the cot where the huge pile of balled-up blanket is devouring her Niece.
 "Maeve, nobody's mad at you.
 Don't think that, OK?
 Normand just got upset because I freaked at him, because he had just told me that you fell off the roof.
 We were both terrified you had gotten hurt really bad.
 I'm sorry you heard us fighting.
 It's not the first time.
 That's what we do, you know, whenever he does something stupid."
 She gives the blanket-ball a playful poke.
 "It happens a lot, right?
 Not your fault."